Tamely/WraithEngine/Docs/DistributedWraithEngineDesign.md

 - content browser replaced with a live server-driven implementation: `listAssets` is dispatched on connection, results populate grid/list views with mesh/texture filter tabs and a Refresh button
 - details panel now fetches schema dynamically via `getSchema` on each selection change; `className` badge is shown in the panel header; property `readOnly` flags gate transform editing
 - `SetProperty` dispatches per-property to the appropriate existing command (`RenameObject`, `SetObjectVisibility`, or `SetTransform`); vec3 properties patch the current transform so only the changed axis changes
-- cooked asset containers remain future work; `IAssetSource` and `AssetId` establish the identity foundation they will build on
+- `IAssetSource` and `AssetId` now also back the first cooked runtime path: `CookedAssetSource`, `AssetCookManifest`, and engine-owned cooked containers are implemented in the Phase 8 slice below

 ### Phase 6: C# Scripting
 - engine API assembly